qiniu/formstate-x/dumi/docs/guide/composition/index.md

 if (result.hasError) return
 ```

 This will ensure that every input's value valid, whether it is activated or not.
-Then it's ok to do anything you need with the input data, such as sending HTTP request.
+If the check (for `result.hasError`) passes, the form data (`result.value`) is guaranteed to be valid.
+You can now do anything you need with the form data, such as sending an HTTP request.

 That's almost all you need to know to build a simple form with formstate-x.
 Next, we will show how to build complex input with formstate-x.